Bureau of Reclamation Security Response Force: Structure and Duties

 The SRF protects the delivery of water and power to the public.

 SRF protect employees, visitors and public on Reclamation lands and Bureau of Reclamation property.

 History

-The Hoover Dam used to be policed by the Hoover Dam Police, but they were disbanded in 2017.

-The Hoover Dam is now served by the National Park Service Law Enforcement Rangers and the SRF.
+The Hoover Dam used to be policed by the Hoover Dam Police (officially known as the Bureau of Reclamation Police), but they were disbanded in 2017.
+The Hoover Dam is now served jointly by the National Park Service Law Enforcement Rangers and the Security Response Force.

-The NPS Rangers are more law-enforcement/rescue focussed and SRF is more security-force focussed.
+The NPS Rangers are focused on general law enforcement activities and search and rescue missions, whereas the SRF primarily performs security duties.

 Uniform

 SRF officers wear a tactical style uniform, with polo shirts, khaki trousers, equipment vests, baseball caps and boots.